 Photo by Ludde Lorentz on Unsplash

-One of the things I love about life is how multilayered it is, and how, paradoxically, the activities that demand most of our time and energy are not necessarily the things that truly nourish us and make our lives worth living.
-We can look around us and identify a few of our favorite things on the surface of our lives.
+One of the things I love about life is how multilayered it is, and how, paradoxically, the activities demanding most of our time and energy are not necessarily the things that truly nourish us and make our lives worth living.
+We can look around and identify a few of our favorite things on the surface of our lives.
 Several layers underneath the surface, however, is a different list, a list of what we’re rooted in.
 The loss of surface things is painful.
 The loss of what we’re rooted in is terminal.

 I’ve come to appreciate the complex layers in life gradually.
 For a long time I was only aware of my shallow roots, and they were in other people.
 My possessions, my place and the people around me provided me with a sense of identity and I didn’t see myself as separate from them.